The mechanism of electrical conduction in glassy semiconductors: Conductivity prefactor

 If aging causes a relaxation in the electronic structure, there will be an additional contribution to $\Delta E^\ddagger$ for aged samples.
 Assume, again, that the dominant charge carrier is holes.
-It is conceivable that the Urbach tail states, which are candidate states for polarons~\cite{LL2-Supple}, will relax relative to the edge of the valence band.
+It is conceivable that the Urbach tail states, which are candidate states for polarons~\cite{LL2-sup}, will relax relative to the edge of the valence band.
 We anticipate that this contribution would be much smaller than the present predictions for $\Delta E^\ddagger$.
 Indeed, stabilization of electronic levels would have to be a small quotient of the enthalpy of melting per electron, which is roughly $1.5 k_B T_m/5$ or so for chalcogenides; here $T_m$ is the melting temperature.
-Indeed, the entropy of melting is rather universally $1.5 k_B$ per atom~\cite{CRC} and the number of valence electrons, on the average, is close to five.
+Indeed, the entropy of melting is rather universally $1.5 k_B$ per atom~\cite{CRC-sup} and the number of valence electrons, on the average, is close to five.
 In contrast, the predicted value of $\Delta E^\ddagger$ can be no smaller than $k_B T_g$ even for the strongest known substances.
-These notions are consistent with a reported insensitivity of the optical edge to heat treatment~\cite{ARAI1975295-Supple}.
+These notions are consistent with a reported insensitivity of the optical edge to heat treatment~\cite{ARAI1975295-sup}.

-It is instructive to compare the prefactor in \cref{cond2} of main text to that arising in Emin's small polaron picture~\cite{Emin_rev-Supple}, viz., $q_e^{2}\omega/(2 \pi l k_B T)$.
+It is instructive to compare the prefactor in Eq.~3 of main text to that arising in Emin's small polaron picture~\cite{Emin_rev-sup}, viz., $q_e^{2}\omega/(2 \pi l k_B T)$.
 Here, $l$ is the volumetric size of an atom, up to a constant of order one, and $\omega$ is a generic bond-vibrational frequency.
-Assuming, as before, that local vibrations are not sensitive to freezing, the apparent activation energy will exhibit a jump in its $T$-dependence, across the glass transition, because the lattice constant will increase with temperature at different rates, below and above the glass transition, respectively.
-One may show straightforwardly that
+Assuming, as before, that local vibrations are not sensitive to freezing, the apparent activation energy will exhibit a jump in its $T$-dependence, across the glass transition, because the lattice constant will increase with temperature at different rates below and above the glass transition, respectively.
+One may show straightforwardly that the resulting slope discontinuity is